danielgospodinow/danielgospodinow.com/content/interests.md

 I try to save as much as possible without stopping myself too much from doing or buying things that I want.

 I see topics such as investing, money management, finances, and economy as very interesting ones.
 Sometimes, in my free time, I educate myself in those topics through different kinds of online material.

+I like investing in stocks and that's mostly what I focus on, but recently a friend of mine sparked in me a serious interest in Bitcoin and the whole crypto world.